Annual Emeritus Faculty Lecture Series

 Talk by Valerie J. Gilchrist, M.D.

-Emeritus Professor Department of Family Medicine and Community Health, School of Medicine and Public Health, UW–Madison
+Professor Emeritus, Department of Family Medicine & Community Health, School of Medicine and Public Health, UW–Madison

 Spring 2025: Wednesday, March 5, 2025